qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

-### Class Course
+### Class course
 This represents the data for a course.
 #### Variables
+private:
 - int ID        representing the ID number of the course
-- char[] name       representing the name of the course
+- string name       representing the name of the course
-- char[] location       representing the location of the course as  C-string
+- string location       representing the location of the course as  C-string
 - int enollmentCurrent           representing the current enrollment of the course.
 Clearly this value should not be negative.
 It has a maximum value of 48.
 - int enrollmentCapacity        representing the current maximum enrollment of the course.
 Clearly this value should not be negative.
 It has a maximum value of 48.
-- int[] enrollmentIDs   dynamic array representing a collection of enrollment data
+- int* enrollmentIDs   dynamic array representing a collection of enrollment data
-- int[] studentIDs  dynamic array repesenting a collection of student records
+- int* studentIDs  dynamic array repesenting a collection of student records
 #### Functions
 public:
-- Constructor Course::Course(int ID, char[] name, char[] location)
+- Constructor course::course(int ID, string name, string location)
 - bool addStudentToCourse(int studentID) calls Enrollment's addEnrollment with the given studentID and the courseID.
 Adds studentID to the next spot in studentIDs and the returned enrollment ID to enrollmentIDs.
 It also updates the corresponding Student object's classes.
 Returns true if succesful (i.e. the student is not at maximum enrollment and the class is not already at capacity), and false is not.
 - void printAllGradesOfStudent(int studentID) prints all the grades of the student for a particular class to the console.
 - void printAllStudentsInClass()    prints a list of all of the students in the class to the console.